New Page 2

 A brief description about the Company's Nomination and Remuneration Policy ondirectors' appointment and remuneration including criteria for determiningqualifications positive attributes independence of a director and other related mattersprovided in Section 178(3) of the Act are provided in the Annual Report Disclosures underRegulation 34 and Schedule V of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015.
 (Please refer Page Nos.
 52 & 53).

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIES ACT2013

-Particulars of loans given investments made guarantees given and securities providedalong with the purpose for which the loan or guarantee or security is proposed to beutilised by the recipient are provided in the standalone financial statement (Please referto Note No.38 to the standalone financial statement).
+Particulars of loans given investments made guarantees given and securities providedalong with the purpose for which the loan or guarantee or security is proposed to beutilised by the recipient is enclosed vide Annexure - II.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES (REFERRED TO INSUBSECTION (1) OF SECTION 188 OF THE COMPANIES ACT 2013)

 All transactions with related parties were on arm's length basis and in the ordinarycourse of business.
 There was no material related party contract as defined under theCompanies Act 2013 during the year.
 Form AOC-2 as required under Section 134 (3)(h) ofthe Act is enclosed as Annexure - III to this report.

 There were no material changes and commitments affecting the financial position of theCompany which have occurred between the end of the financial year of the Company to whichthe financial statements relate and the date of the report.